U.S. judge lifts suspension on Microsoft overseas email seizure

 The case appeared to be the first in which a corporation has challenged a U.S. search warrant seeking data held abroad.

-AT&T Inc (T.N), Apple Inc (AAPL.O), Cisco Systems Inc (CSCO.O) and Verizon Communications Inc (VZ.N) submitted briefs supporting Microsoft’s opposition to the warrant.
+AT&T Inc, Apple Inc, Cisco Systems Inc and Verizon Communications Inc submitted briefs supporting Microsoft’s opposition to the warrant.